MithrilJS/mithril.js/CONTRIBUTING.md

 Use the [issue tracker](https://github.com/lhorie/mithril.js/issues).
 Do check to make sure your bug hasn't already been filed.
 Please give the following information, where possible:

 1. The version of Mithril you're using, whether it's the dev version or [the version on npm](http://npm.im/mithril.js).
 The version on npm may not have all the latest bug fixes, so your bug might very well be fixed in the dev version.
+2. The name and version of the browser(s) affected.
-2. A detailed explanation of the bug.
+3. A detailed explanation of the bug.
-3. A test case.
+4. A test case.
 The simpler, the better.

 # Feature requests